YIOPTOFF2001/EcommerceP/README.md

 ### Frontend Integration

 The frontend communicates with the backend exclusively through API calls.
 Checkout actions clear the cart only after a successful backend response.
-Error handling is implemented for validation failures and network issues
+Error handling is implemented for validation failures and network issues.
+The frontend is built with HTML, CSS, and JavaScript.
+The backend is written in PHP and exposes REST-style API endpoints.
+PostgreSQL is used as the database.
+Docker is used for local development and service orchestration.
+The frontend communicates with the backend through API endpoints.
+Authentication is handled via sessions, and user roles are checked server-side to protect sensitive routes.
+When a user places an order, the backend validates the request, saves the order to the database, sends email notifications, and returns an order ID to the frontend.

 ## Tech Stack
 ### Frontend